Learning how to google an answer is not education.

 A study published in the Journal of the American Medical Association in 2018 found that teens who used digital media many times per day and already had an ADHD diagnosis, experienced an increase in symptoms, while kids without ADHD developed ADHD-like symptoms after two years of frequent digital media use.
 According to the study, “Mid-adolescence is a period of high neural plasticity during which brain circuitry underlying attention and behavioral control mature rapidly and may be vulnerable to exposures that disrupt neurodevelopment”.

-Researchers seem to suggest here that young people’s brains are being biologically rewired by high frequency digital media.
-These growing humans are being reprogrammed for shorter attention spans, lack of self control, difficulty sustaining attention, hyperactivity, and impulsivity – all the classic markers of ADHD.
+Researchers seem to suggest that young brains are biologically rewired by digital media.
+Kids are reprogrammed for shorter attention spans, lack of self control, difficulty focusing, hyperactivity, and impulsivity – the classic symptoms of ADHD.

 Digital distractions are ubiquitous.
 Children can always find something mindless to do on the screen, like playing this offline game that Google has so conveniently embedded in its Chrome browser:

-We were picking up a Chromebook from the repair shop (why it was in the repair shop in the first place is another story featuring a tech tantrum).
+We were picking up a Chromebook from the repair shop (why it was in the repair shop is another story featuring a tech tantrum).
 There were no apps on it.
 There was no Internet connection.
-Yet, we were sitting in the car for 15 minutes while I tried to convince my son to stop the stupid jumping dinosaur and stop wasting our time!
+Yet, we were sitting in the car for 15 minutes while I tried to convince my son to stop wasting our time with a stupid jumping dinosaur!
 If I did not take the computer away, we would still be sitting there.